The Collaborative Model Of Care

 Pain Relief In Labor

 Although strong advocates for natural birth, we are not the “anti-epidural” practice.
 We empower women to make their own choices about pain-relief in labor – understanding both the risks and benefits.
-Rather than driving the golf-cart urging the marathon runner to get in, we allow each woman to make that decision for herself whenever she reaches a threshold where she needs help.
+We allow each woman to make that decision for herself whenever she reaches a threshold where she needs help.
+Austin Anesthesia Group provides 24/7 coverage for the North Austin Medical Center labor floor.
+Epidurals can be placed at any time in active labor - even at 10cm/full dilation.
+Other pain relief options include water-therapy (shower), aroma-therapy, acupuncture (needles must be placed prior to hospital admission), TENS (transcutaneous electric nerve stimulation), and intravenous narcotics (fentanyl or stadol).

 Inductions Of Labor